Skip to content

 Board construction

-At priced round, board seats proportional to ownership, with an independent Saudi-resident director seat reserved from Startup onward.
+At priced round, board seats proportional to ownership, with an independent Saudi-resident director seat reserved from 2027 onward.
 Reserved matters (budget, headcount gates, material capex) require investor consent.

 Planned cap table — stage-by-stage ownership